-Professor of Sociology and Interim Director
+Professor of Sociology and Director

 Matt is affiliated with several other Princeton’s interdisciplinary research centers, including: the Office for Population Research, the Center for Health and Wellbeing, and the Center for Statistics and Machine Learning.
 His research interests include social networks and computational social science.
 He is the author of Bit by Bit: Social Research in the Digital Age.